I love this Coquito Cake so much!

 If you’re like nahhh…I would suggest adding some toasted coconut flakes or regular coconut flakes.
 Or maybe some gingerbread cookies as decoration.
 MAKE IT FUN!
 I hope you love this Coquito Cake!

 This time of year is about fun!
+If you make this Coquito Cake, let me know on Instagram!

 Some other holiday delights: